Inside: Are you ready for a potential recession? Here’s why you should simplify now.

 Why prepare now?

-We’ve seen in recent months how a virus can take the world by storm.
-I will not try to guess all the outcomes it will have on the world, but it’s safe to say there will definitely be an economic impact.
+We’ve recently seen how a virus can take the world by storm.
+I will not try to guess all the outcomes it will continue to have on the world, but it’s safe to say there will definitely be an ongoing economic impact.